Blosc/blogsite/pages/blosc-in-depth/index.rst

 with different codecs out of the box.

 Currently, Blosc uses **BloscLZ** by default, a codec heavily based on `FastLZ <http://fastlz.org/>`_.
-From version 1.3 onwards, Blosc also includes support for `LZ4 and LZ4HC
+Blosc also includes support for `LZ4 and LZ4HC
 <https://github.com/lz4/lz4>`_, `Zlib
 <https://github.com/zlib-ng/zlib-ng>`_ and
 `Zstd <https://github.com/facebook/zstd>`_.
 Also,
-it comes with a highly optimized (it can use SSE2, AVX2 or NEON instructions, if available) **shuffle** and **bitshuffle** filters.
+it comes with highly optimized **shuffle** and **bitshuffle** filters.
+These can use SSE2, AVX2 (Intel), NEON (ARM) or VMX/AltiVec/VSX (PowerPC) instructions (if available).

-Of course, almost every user has her own needs, and in Blosc2 we are working on making possible for her to register different codecs and filters so that they can fine tune Blosc for different scenarios.
+Of course, almost every user has her own needs, and in Blosc2 it is possible to `register different codecs and filters <https://www.blosc.org/posts/registering-plugins/>`_ so that you can better adapt Blosc to different scenarios.

 Blosc is in charge of coordinating the codecs and filters so that they can leverage the blocking technique (described above) as well as multi-threaded execution (if several cores are available) automatically.
 That makes that every codec and filter will work at very high speeds, even if it was not initially designed for doing blocking or multi-threading.
-For example, Blosc allows you to use the ``LZ4`` codec, but in a multi-threaded way.
+For example, Blosc allows to use the ``LZ4`` codec, but in a multi-threaded way.

 Other advantages of Blosc are: